 - Totem – bred for front porches and window boxes, named for stacking up more fruit than leaves, growing just 12 to 18 inches tall

-- Patio – bushy, dwarf variety growing about 2 feet tall, generally sturdy enough to not need extra support
+- Patio – bushy, dwarf variety growing about 2 feet tall, generally sturdy enough to not need extra support.

 Indeterminate Tomato Plants

 Indeterminate varieties continue to produce fruit and grow throughout their season.
-In some cases, they can become very large and end up looking more like bushes than tomato plants.
+In some cases, they can become substantial and end up looking more like bushes than tomato plants.
 This means you’ll need to spend more time staking and caging – often with metal rebar stakes to keep them supported.
 The benefit of indeterminate varieties is that you can enjoy their fruit for a longer stint of time than you would with determinate varieties.
 That said, if you’re planting indoors, it may make the most sense to go with a determinate variety, which can help you save on space.
-If you are going to use an indeterminate tomato, consider a smaller variety, such as cherry tomatoes.
+If you use an indeterminate tomato, consider a smaller variety, such as cherry tomatoes.

 Here are some popular indeterminate tomato varieties.